 Vita Coco Expands Non-Dairy Coconut Milk Offering Launching Barista MLK Exclusively with Alfred Coffee

-Milk alternative spotlighted in limited-time Coconut Date Shake Latte at Alfred locations in Los Angeles, San Francisco and Austin

-/EIN News/ -- NEW YORK, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- The Vita Coco Company, Inc. (NASDAQ: COCO) (“Vita Coco” or the “Company”), a leading high-growth platform of better-for-you beverage brands, announced today the launch of Vita Coco Barista MLK™, exclusively with Alfred Coffee, a cutting-edge and design-driven coffee chain.
+NEW YORK, Jan.
+30, 2023 (GLOBE NEWSWIRE) -- The Vita Coco Company, Inc. COCO ("Vita Coco" or the "Company"), a leading high-growth platform of better-for-you beverage brands, announced today the launch of Vita Coco Barista MLK™, exclusively with Alfred Coffee, a cutting-edge and design-driven coffee chain.

 The new gluten-free, dairy-free, soy-free, and non-GMO milk alternative with a clean label expands the Company's non-dairy portfolio.
 Made from a refreshing blend of coconut water and coconut cream, Vita Coco Barista MLK is an alternative to oat, almond, and soy milk offerings, and was developed and approved by baristas themselves.